17 Best Restaurants in Niagara on the Lake

 One of the best experiences in Niagara on the Lake is the food.
 It’s a tourist town, so it’s big on upper-scale, sit-down cuisine – the kind perfect for date nights, or special occasions.

-There are lots of different types of restaurants, and so many of them are good that I often just want to go back to the same ones every time I’m in Niagara.
+There are lots of different types of restaurants, and so many of them are good that I often just want to go back to the same ones every time I’m in Niagara on the Lake.

 Looking for vegan options?
 Scroll to the bottom where I’ll highlight great places for vegan food in Niagara on the Lake